CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 Download the ImageNet dataset, reorgnize the raw data and create MXNet RecordIO files (or just put the validation images in its corresponding class folder) by following [this script](https://gluon-cv.mxnet.io/build/examples_datasets/imagenet.html#prepare-the-imagenet-dataset)

 ## Comparison to the official release
-- Support both fixed-structure model and supernet uniform selection model
+- Support both fixed-structure model and supernet uniform selection model.
-- Fixed-structure model can be hybridized, hence (hopefully) also be accelerated
+- Fixed-structure model can be hybridized, hence (hopefully) also be accelerated.
-- Support both random block selection and random channel selection
+- Support both random block selection and random channel selection.
-- Fuse the original "Shufflenet" and "Shuffle_Xception" blocks into one "ShuffleNetBlock"
 - Add a customized tiny model with 1.9M parameters and 67.02% top-1 accuracy.
+- A full functioning FLOP calculator is provided.

 ## Roadmap
 - [x] Implement the fixed architecture model from the official pytorch release.
 - [x] Implement the random block selection and channel selection.
 - [x] Make the fixed architecture model hybridizable.
 - [x] Train a tiny model on Imagenet to verify the feasibility.
+- [x] Modify the open source MXNet FLOP calculator to support BN
+- [x] Verify that this repo's implementation shares the same # parameters and # FLOPs with the official one.
 - [ ] **In progress:** Train the official fixed architecture model on Imagenet
 - [ ] **TODO:** Train the official uniform selection supernet model on Imagenet
 - [ ] **TODO:** Build the evolution algorithm to search within the pretrained supernet model.